hypertidy/silicate/inst/misc/geospatialsci-2018.md

 re-composable hierarchies), and that covers the complexity of geometric and topological types widely used in data science and modelling.
-We provide tools in R for more general representations of spatial primitives and the intermediate forms required for translation and analytical tasks that are readily implemented with standard tabular data structures.
+We provide tools in R for more general representations of spatial primitives and the intermediate forms required for translation and analytical tasks.
+These forms are conceptually independent of R itself and are readily implemented with standard tabular data structures.

 There is not one single normal form that should always be used.
-There is one universal form that every other model may be expressed in, but there are also other forms that are better suited or more efficient for certain domains.
+There is one universal form that every other model may be expressed in, but also other forms that are better suited or more efficient for certain domains.
 We show that conversion between these forms is more straightforward and extensible than from SF or related types, but is also readily translated to and from standard types.
-The forms we've identified are "universal" (edges and nodes), "2D primitives" (triangles), "arcs" (shared boundaries), and "paths" (normalized forms of SF types).
+The most important forms we've identified are "universal" (edges and nodes), "2D primitives" (triangles), "arcs" (shared boundaries), and "paths" (normalized forms of SF types).

-Further details are available at \url{https://github.com/hypertidy/silicate}
+Further details are available at \url{https://github.com/hypertidy/silicate}.